AlfrescoArchive/acs-deployment-aws/README.md

 ```

 ## Deploy ACS EKS with AWS Console
-**Note:** For using the AWS Console make sure that you uploaded the required files to S3 how described in the section [Prepare the S3 bucket for CNF template deploy](#prepare-the-s3-bucket-for-cnf-template-deploy)!
+**Note:** For using the AWS Console make sure that you uploaded the required files to S3 as described in the section [Prepare the S3 bucket for CNF template deploy](#prepare-the-s3-bucket-for-cnf-template-deploy)!

 * Go to AWS Console and open CloudFormation
 * Click on ```Create Stack```